google-deepmind/concordia/concordia/examples/one_more_song/README.md

   can be slow; reloading reconnects rather than restarting or speeding up a turn.
 - **The run stopped:** the host should inspect the terminal log, check that the Ollama server is running, and verify the selected model with `ollama list`.
   Save the partial public conversation before starting a fresh run.
+An empty model reply stops the run instead of silently consuming more player turns with name-only dialogue.
 - **A send was not confirmed:** use **Check last send**.
 It checks the original turn safely; do not paste the old reply into the next turn as a retry.
 - **Someone else has taken a turn:** all browsers on this URL share one organiser.